Soularflare/Cerberus/README.md

 This project utilizes the Firebase platform to send push notifications to the user's device.
 In order to incorporate this feature, you must create a project on Firebase's site.
 Doing so will generate a server key to use in this project's views.py file in the Django folder.
 With this, your Django server should be able to send out push notifications using your own Firebase app.

 ### Installing Mumble
 For this project, the Raspberry Pi runs a Mumble client and server to provide an audio feed to the app.
 To do this, simply run `sudo apt install mumble` and `sudo apt install mumble-server` in the command line.
 Next type `sudo dpkg-reconfigure mumble-server` to setup the server.
 In the following screens, select yes, followed by creating a password for the superuser.
-Next edit the server config file by typing `sudo nano /etc/mumble-server.ini` and change the following fields:
+Next edit the server config file by typing `sudo nano /etc/mumble-server.ini` and change the following lines:
 `registerName=HomeIntercom`
 `serverpassword=hackme`
+`sslCert=/home/pi/rootCA.crt`
+`sslKey=/home/pi/rootCA.key`
+`sslpassphrase=hackme`
+`certrequired=False`
+In order to allow other devices to connect to your Mumble server, you must port forward port# 64738 on the router that your Raspberry Pi is connected to as well.

 ### Acquiring and assembling the hardware
 ![IMG_20200203_010155670](https://user-images.githubusercontent.com/30604147/73686224-71f51e80-467c-11ea-97a8-bf1a53012274.jpg)